OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - What tyep of secret it is (E.g. AES Key, HMAC key, RSA private key)
 - When it needs to be rotated, if done manually

-## 3. Continuous Integration (CI) and Continuous Deployment (CD)
+## 3 Continuous Integration (CI) and Continuous Deployment (CD)

-The process of integrating features and deploying changes commonly requires secrets to several systems, such as version control.
+The process of integrating features and deploying changes commonly requires secrets to several systems, such as version control, the infrastructure provider on which the new assets need to be deployed, and possibly other items, such as artifactories and such.
+There are various best-practices which can help smoothing out secret management in CI/CD, some of them will be dealt with in this section.

-### 3.1.
-Build Tools
+### 3.1 Where is the secret?

+- DO YOU PUT THE SECRET IN GIT PROVISIONGIN SYSTEM?J
+- DO YOU PUT THE SECRET IN YOUR BUILDTOOL?
+- DO THESE SYSTEMS HAVE A LINK TO A SECRETS MANAGEMENT SYSTEM WHICH HAS THE SECRET?

+#### 3.1.1 Using Git provisioning system

+EXPLAIN DO'S AND DON'TS

+#### 3.1.2 Using the pipeline tool

+EXPLAIN DO'S AND DON'TS

+#### 3.1.3 Storing it in a secrets management system

+EXPLAIN DO'S AND DON'TS

+### 3.3: Authentication and Authorization

+HOW DOES A PIPELIEN AUTHENTICATE?
+HOW DO YOU KNOW AUTHORIZAITON IS OK?

+### 3.3: Logging and accounting

+HOW CAN YOU TELL WHO ACCESSED THE SECRET WITH THE PIPELINE?

-### 3.2.
+### 3.4.
 Rotation vs Dynamic Creation

-### 3.3.
-Identity Authentication

-### 3.4.
-Deployment
+### 3.5.
+Bring the Secret close to the consumer

+EXPLAIN WHAT YOU CAN DO INSTEAD: LEVERAGE POST-DEPLOYMENT TO LET THE ACTUAL APP DO

 ## 4. Cloud Providers